 Confirm that your solar installer is properly licensed.
 This helps ensure that the work is done properly using current installation best practices.
 In Missouri, cities and counties have the right to issue contracting licenses.
 However, all contractors must register with the Missouri Secretary of State.

-Check the Better Business Bureau (BBB), Google Reviews, TrustPilot, and other review sites to see what past customers have to say about local solar installers.
-Detailed reviews can help you evaluate a provider's trustworthiness and customer service.
-Avoid providers with few or mainly poor reviews.
+Check the Better Business Bureau (BBB), Google Reviews, TrustPilot, and other review sites to see what past customers have to say about local solar providers.
+Detailed reviews can help you assess a provider's trustworthiness and customer service.
+Avoid companies with few or mainly poor reviews.

-Call 3–5 solar companies for free, itemized quotes.
-These quotes should describe all costs and list the solar equipment included.
-Reviewing multiple quotes helps you find the most cost-effective option for your budget.
+To find a solar company that works with your budget, ask for free, detailed quotes from 3–5 providers.
+The quotes should outline all costs and list the solar equipment included.
+Comparing several quotes helps you identify the most cost-effective option.

 Solar energy can help lower your electric bills over time.
 When evaluating the total price and value of solar panels, make sure to consider these factors.

 Fulton homeowners typically spend about $17,086 on home solar systems after federal tax refunds.
 Solar arrays in Fulton cost approximately $3,370 per kilowatt, with the average residential solar system being 7.2 kilowatts.
-A personalized estimate from a local solar provider will include costs for labor, permit fees, and preliminary work, and will account for your system's size, panel type, and capacity.
-Some homeowners prefer to lease their solar panels in order to reduce upfront costs.
+An estimate from a local solar provider will include costs for preliminary work, labor, and permit fees, and will account for your system's size, panel type, and capacity.
+Some homeowners prefer to lease solar panels to reduce upfront costs.

 Incentive Type: Property Tax Incentive